-How to make an additional investment Payment type Payment desc cription and how to make a payment Direct credit Make a lump sum or regular investment by using online or phone banking.
-You can make deposits into the MAS Investment Funds account 01-1839-0947560-00, entering these details: Particulars MAS Member Number/Account Number Code Please enter the Fund Code (which is the first 3 letters of the Fund, e.g. Growth Fund is GRO ) Reference MASINVESTFUNDS Direct debit Make a regular investment by direct debit.
-You can set up regular weekly, monthly, fortnightly or quarterly payments.
-Complete the Direct Debit Authority Form available at mas.co.nz/investmentfunds-documents You can increase, reduce or suspend your regular direct debit payments at any time by completing a Direct Debit Change Form available at mas.co.nz/investmentfunds-documents
+Payment Type Payment description and how to make a payment Direct credit Make a lump sum or regular investment by using online or phone banking.
+You can make deposits into the MAS Investment Funds account using these details: Account name MAS Investment Funds Account number 01-1839-0947560-00 Particulars MAS Member number/Account number Code Please enter the fund Code (which is the first 3 letters of the fund, e.g. Growth Fund is GRO) Reference MASINVEST Direct debit Make a regular investment by direct debit.
+You can set up regular weekly, fortnightly, monthly or quarterly payments.
+Complete the Direct Debit Authority Form available at mas.co.nz/investmentfunds-documents.
+You can increase, reduce or suspend your regular direct debit payments at any time by completing a Direct Debit Change Form available at mas.co.nz/investmentfunds-documents.

-More details on making additional payments is available at mas.co.nz/investmentfunds-contributions
+More details on making additional payments is available at mas.co.nz/investmentfunds-contributions.